lucidrains/CoLT5-attention/README.md

 Implementation of the conditionally routed efficient attention in the proposed <a href="https://arxiv.org/abs/2303.09752">CoLT5</a> architecture, in Pytorch.

-Besides their use of coordinate descent from <a href="https://arxiv.org/abs/2211.01267">this paper</a> (main algorithm originally from <a href="https://arxiv.org/abs/1502.04759">Wright et al</a>), will also add two other approaches, one based on cumulative softmax, the other gumbel sinkhorn (optimal transport).
+They used coordinate descent from <a href="https://arxiv.org/abs/2211.01267">this paper</a> (main algorithm originally from <a href="https://arxiv.org/abs/1502.04759">Wright et al</a>) to route a subset of tokens for 'heavier' branches of the feedforward and attention blocks.

 Update: unsure of how the routing normalized scores for the key-values are used.
 Did some improvising there, <a href="https://github.com/lucidrains/CoLT5-attention/blob/main/colt5_attention/transformer_block.py#L86">scaling the projected values</a>, but if you think you know the answer, please open an issue